olayway/digital-garden/datarich.md

 layout: blog
 ---

-# My First Data-Rich Blog Post
+## Welcome to My First Data-Rich Blog Post

 This is my first blog post.
 I'm so excited to try publishing it with DataHub!